Meth and PCP

 I'm curious about drugs — in particular what happens when you chemically combine methamphetamine and PCP and how it might affect the body.
 Some places online say they're the same thing, but I'm not so sure.

-Though some may like to go joy riding, the central nervous system is a sensitive vehicle that can't be insured so take care of it.Alice!
+Though some may like to go for a joy ride, the central nervous system is a sensitive vehicle that can't always offer protection from serious adverse effects.